TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 ## Introduction
-This is the assignment for module 6 Secure Your Virtual Network Infrastructure
+This is the assignment for module 6 Secure Your Virtual Network Infrastructure.
-### Traffic filters
+### 1. Traffic filters
 #### Requirements
 Anyone can connect to the Web server over HTTP and HTTPS;<br />
 Specified IP addresses can connect to the SSH jump host over SSH;<br />